Polemon II of Pontus

 Marcus Antonius Polemon Pythodoros, also known as Polemon II of Pontus and Polemon of Cilicia (Μάρκος Ἀντώνιος Πολέμων Πυθόδωρος; 12 BC/11 BC–74), was a prince of the Bosporan, Pontus, Cilicia, and Cappadocia.
-He served as a Roman Client King of Pontus, Colchis, and Cilicia.
-He is held to be the progenitor of the Lithuanian nobility (via Palemonids) in its origin theory.
+He served as a Roman client king of Pontus, Colchis, and Cilicia.

 Family

 The Pontic royal family was of mixed Anatolian, Greek, and Roman origin.
 His paternal grandmother is unknown; however his paternal grandmother could have been named Tryphaena, while his paternal grandfather was Zenon, a prominent orator, aristocrat, and ally to Roman Triumvir Mark Antony.
 His maternal grandparents were Pythodoros of Tralles, a wealthy Greek and friend of Pompey, and Antonia.
 Polemon II was the namesake of his parents and his maternal grandparents.

 Polemon II was the second son and middle child of the Pontic Rulers Polemon Pythodoros and Pythodorida of Pontus.
 His eldest brother was Zenon, also known as Artaxias III, who was Roman Client King of Armenia.
 His youngest sister was Antonia Tryphaena, who was married to Cotys VIII, King of Thrace.

 Through his maternal grandmother he was a direct descendant of Mark Antony and his second wife, Antonia Hybrida Minor.
 Antony and Antonia Hybrida were first paternal cousins.
-He was Antony's second born great grandson and great grandchild.
+He was Antony's second born great-grandson and great-grandchild.

 Polemon II is the only known male descendant of Mark Antony that carries his name.
 The other male descendant of Mark Antony who carries a form of his name, Antonius, was the consul Quintus Haterius Antoninus.
 Through Antony, his great maternal aunt was Queen Cleopatra Selene II of Mauretania.
 Through Antony, he was a distant cousin to Roman Client King Ptolemy of Mauretania.
 Through Antony, he was also a distant cousin to Roman emperors Caligula, Claudius, and Nero, and Roman empresses Valeria Messalina, Agrippina the Younger, and Claudia Octavia.

 The Sophist Polemon of Laodicea was his grandson.

 Reign

 Polemon II's father died in 8 BC.
 His mother then married King Archelaus of Cappadocia, and the family had moved to Cappadocia, where Polemon II and his siblings were raised at the court of their stepfather.
 Archelaus died in 17, whereupon Polemon II and his mother moved back to Pontus.
 From 17 until 38, Polemon II lived as a private citizen in Pontus and assisted his mother in the administration of their realm.
 When his mother died in 38, Polemon II succeeded his mother as the sole ruler of Pontus, Colchis and Cilicia.

 According to an honorary inscription at Cyzicus in 38, Polemon II participated in celebrating the local games in the city, honoring Julia Drusilla, the late sister of Caligula; in this way Polemon II expressed his loyalty to the emperor and the Roman state.
 With another Roman Client King, Antiochus IV of Commagene, Polemon II held athletic games in honor of Claudius in Cilicia in 47.
-Antiochus IV with Polemon II had showed favor towards Claudius in which they offered significant services to him.
+Antiochus IV with Polemon II had shown favor towards Claudius, in which they offered significant services to him.

+He was forced to abdicate the Pontic throne by Nero in 62 AD.